TL;DR

 Examine your practicum activities through a transferable skills lens.
 Instead of focusing on what you are not learning, inventory what you are developing.
 That unwanted database work builds technical proficiency.
 Those mandatory meetings develop professional presence.
 The frustrating bureaucratic processes teach organizational navigation.

 Document these transferable skills explicitly.
-When describing your practicum for applications or interviews, emphasize capabilities rather than content.
+When writing your resume, emphasize capabilities rather than content.
 Employers care about what you can do, which often matters more than the specific context where you learned it.

 Mining Unexpected Opportunities